Lorenc1o/ML_Project/README.md

 The project is structured as follows:
 - `data/`: contains the dataset and the preprocessed data
 - `source/`: contains the notebooks used for the project
-- `report/`: contains the report of the project, with explanations, results and conclusions
+- `report/`: contains the report of the project, with explanations, results and conclusions.
+It also contains the project proposal.

 ## How to run the code